-Goal means desired result that DART foresee, plan and commit to achieve.
+Goal means desired result that DART, or the City foresees, plans and commits to achieve.

 Hazard means any real or potential condition that can cause injury, illness, or death; damage to or loss of the facilities, equipment, rolling stock, or infrastructure of a rail fixed guideway public transportation system; or damage to the environment.